 Today’s post is another episode of “things we actually eat all the time.”
-I was stumped last week on what to share here and was about thisclose to throwing my hands up again when I remembered that whole overarching ethos thing about cooking seasonally with accessible ingredients/methods so that we can all be a bit healthier and happier.
-That’s the thing that I love and this bowl is something that we eat weekly, in one form or another.
-When a dish repeats and cravings/excitement are detectable, it’s time to share, no matter how simple it is.
-I even started a new category here for this sorta dish called “everyday eats.”
+This bowl is something that we eat weekly, in one form or another.
+I even started a new category here for this sorta fare called “everyday eats.”
 I’m excited to share more of those meals that are thrown together with pantry stock and seasonal bits, but still have an overall vibe of wellness and vibrance too.
 Hope you can feel me on this.

 We’ve been spending most of the hours outdoors, sometimes for fun and most often times working on something or other.
-There have been going away parties, roller coasters, funnel cakes (oy), birthdays, hangry pizza lunches after visits to the “natural regeneration” portion of the dump, big and half-dead cedar hedges ripped out with my badass mum, deck planning, smoke alarms in the middle of the night (to choruses of “FUCK, COME OOOON”), talks on creating, long walks after dinner, chats about a lot of upcoming projects (one of which will have me getting my bake on in a serious way–yesssss), tons of iced coffee, thunderstorms, and a decent handful of major career-shifting questions.
-Just lots of sweat, laughs and growth I guess.
+There have been going away parties, roller coasters, funnel cakes, birthdays, hangry pizza lunches after visits to the “natural regeneration” portion of the dump, big and half-dead cedar hedges ripped out, deck planning, smoke alarms in the middle of the night, long walks after dinner, tons of iced coffee, and thunderstorms.
 And we still haven’t been to the drive-in, a baseball game, Algonquin or the beach yet.
-Maaaan, summer though.
+Summer!

 So when the season is full and the meals are needed in a more relaxed sort of way (but still have to be mega-nourishing), this burrito bowl works out pretty nicely.
-If you’re even a little bit like me, this is all pantry stuff for you: sweet potatoes, canned black beans, herbs, brown rice, spices, chilies, citrus… It’s just a little blend, boil and grill away from yummy supper on the porch/balcony/kitchen counter with a cold beer (or iced tea!) in your favourite cut-offs.
+There’s lots of pantry stuff here!
+Sweet potatoes, canned black beans, herbs, brown rice, spices, chilies, citrus… It’s just a little blend, boil and grill away from supper on the porch/balcony/kitchen counter with a cold beer (or iced tea!).
 Hope you’re all eating well, loving each other, and adventuring often out there.
-Big hugs and some fist bumps for everyday good eatin’. xoxo

 GRILLED SWEET POTATO & BLACK BEAN BURRITO BOWLS WITH CUMIN GARLIC SAUCE